ederign/ederign.github.io/wiki/algorithms/study plan.md

 #### Hash Tables

-If number colisions are very high, worst case runtime is O(n) where n is the number of keys.
+If number collisions are very high, worst case runtime is O(n) where n is the number of keys.
 We generally assume a good implementation, where lookup time is O(1).

 ##### 217. Contains Duplicate

 If an algorithm is O(n^2) it can handle n up to around 10^4.
 It gets Time Limit Exceeded when n >= 10^5

+##### 268. Missing Number

+Given an array nums containing n distinct numbers in the range [0, n], return the only number in the range that is missing from the array.

 #### ArrayList & Resizable Arrays